-In Hutt Valley DHB during 2006, 97.9% of children and 98.5% of young people lived in urban areas, as compared to 84.8% of children and 89.5% of young people nationally.
-In contrast, only 2.1% of children and 1.5% of young people lived in rural areas, as compared to 15.3% of children and 10.5% of young people nationally (Figure 1).
-In addition, while the number of Hutt Valley children remained relatively constant with increasing age, there was a gradual decline in the number of young people after 17 years of age (Figure 2).
-Analysis of national level data however, potentially suggested that the rural / urban distribution of a region and the age profile of its youth population may be related, with a marked decline in the number of young people residing in rural areas after 17 years of age being evident during 2006 (possibly as a result of young people migrating to urban areas to access educational and employment opportunities) (Figure 3).
-It remains unclear however, whether Hutt Valley DHB's gradual decline at this point of the age distribution can be explained by this phenomenon.
+In Auckland DHB during 2006, 99.8% of children and 99.9% of young people lived in urban areas, as compared to 84.8% of children and 89.5% of young people nationally.
+In contrast, only 0.2% of children and 0.1% of young people lived in rural areas, as compared to 15.3% of children and 10.5% of young people nationally (Figure 1).
+In addition, while the number of Auckland DHB children remained relatively constant with increasing age, there was a large increase in the number of young people after 17 years of age (Figure 2).
+Analysis of national level data however, potentially suggests that the rural / urban distribution of a region and the age profile of its youth population may be related, with a marked decline in the number of young people residing in rural areas after 17 years of age being evident during 2006, possibly as a result of young people migrating to urban areas to access educational and employment opportunities (Figure 3).
+Thus, Auckland DHB's large increase at this point of the age distribution may potentially be explained by this phenomenon.